 Like most things, preparing for unforeseen events is about finding a balance.
 Find out what you’re actually afraid of happening that is in the realm of the possible.
 Then take reasonable steps to prepare for that.

 But always make sure you have enough ammo.

-Our team is working around the clock to try to keep up, as things are pretty wild in the ammo world right now.
-While we always strive to provide the best customer service and shopping experience possible, we're overwhelmed at the moment.
+Our team has been working around the clock to try to keep up, as things have been pretty wild in the ammo world lately.
+While we always strive to provide the best customer service and shopping experience possible, we've been overwhelmed.
 Instead of same-day shipping, it’s taking an average of two to three business days to completely process, package, and ship items.

 Thank you for your patience and understanding at this time of stress for all of us.
-We appreciate your support and will work tirelessly for your satisfaction.
+We appreciate your support and will continue working tirelessly for your satisfaction.